How to Prepare for When Federal Student Loan Relief Ends

 First, a recap on federal student loans during COVID-19: When the CARES Act was passed in March, payments on federal student loans were put into forbearance for six months.

 Payments were suspended, interest rates were set at 0%, and there was a moratorium on collections and wage garnishment for borrowers who had defaulted on some types of federally held student loans.
 The relief was set to expire on Sept.
 30. But in August, President Donald Trump signed an executive order that continued the student loan payment relief outlined in the CARES Act through the end of 2020.
+(Update: the federal student loan payment holiday has been extended to Jan.
+31, 2021.)

 A new president-elect will take the oath of office on Jan.
 20. Joe Biden ran on a platform that included student loan reform, but the majority of his proposed actions would require congressional approval—a process that can take months or even years after an act is introduced to process and pass.
 But Biden could sign a similar executive order that would continue to suspend payments and maintain 0% interest.